MelonKony/webdev/content/newsdesk/essays/hongkong.md

 Awareness is not enough — we’re only a few taps and two clicks away from live minute-by-minute updates of every tear shed in the ongoing protests.
 There are thousands of journalists in Hong Kong covering every angle of police brutality.
 And yet the violence goes on…

 This is my announcement that I am, in fact, useless — that for all my Australian pretensions of decency and agency, the situation has changed not one bit.
 I thus volunteer my honourable withdrawal from the Discourse.
-All I’ll say is this:

-Hong Kong is the first of many.
-Consider what Hong Kong means to you, and what you can do about it.